abap-ai/mcp/docs/Overview.md

 - Long-running background tasks with polling support
 - Autocomplete suggestions for prompt and resource arguments

+The SDK also contains a stateless v2 path for MCP draft `2026-07-28`, including `server/discover`, modern request metadata/header validation, MRTR, the Tasks extension, and protected request-state handling.
+See [Draft 2026-07-28 V2 Support](V2.md) for implementation guidance and current limitations.

 ## Architecture

 The MCP Server SDK follows a layered architecture that handles the communication between MCP clients and your custom business logic.